LombardiDaniel/swarm-ansible/README.md

 #### 🗒️ NOTEs:

-- traefik http_pass config is: `admin:adminPass`, to change it, take a look at [composes/traefik/replace_pass.sh](composes/traefik/replace_pass.sh).
+- traefik http_pass config is: `admin:adminPass`, to change it, take a look at [/composes/traefik/replace_pass.sh](/composes/traefik/replace_pass.sh).
-- the portainer version we are running is the Community Edition (CE), you can run the Enterprise Edition (EE) for [free for up to 3-nodes](https://www.portainer.io/take-3) it gives some pretty cool functionality to update services automatically with github actions (simple POST request) for example, access to the private registry and more.
+- the portainer version we are running is the Community Edition (CE), you can run the Enterprise Edition (EE) for [free for up to 3-nodes](https://www.portainer.io/take-3) it gives some pretty cool functionality, check it out.

 ### 👟 Running your own services